janzeteachesit/100-days-of-writing/README.md

-# I've challengeing myself to 100 Days Of Writing
+# I've challenging myself to 100 Days Of Writing

 ## Contents
 * [Log - click here to see my progress](log.md)